Nama-Salameh/QA.Assignment1-SonarQube-/README.md

  <P>3. in Editor class : jmfile variable must be in a clear and meaningful name (jMFile) </P>
  <p>4.  in Editor class : saveas variable must follow java conventions (saveAs) </p>
  <P>5. in Editor class : in "loadFile" and "actionPerformed" methods the condition if(changed) duplicated 2 times inside each other, and the internal if having else sentence (this unreachable code) and didn't discover it. </P>
+ <p>6.
+Strings such as "Cannot write file!" , "Cannot read file !" , "You have reached the end of the file" --> must be in a static final variables </p>